KatsCapital/alx-pre_course/0x01-git/README.md

-This is the first project README file, start of the second cohort attempt of the ALX software engineering course.
+Readme file for the first ALX project